ac-freeman/open-accountability/README.md

   - No data that can be used to track the user, their computer, network, location, browsing history, banking information, passwords, or keystrokes
   - No screenshots, audio recordings, or videos
-- Instead, only communicate data that can be used to verify that the user is not viewing p*rnography.
+- Instead, only communicate data that can be used to verify that the user is not viewing pornography.
   - This data should be as minimal and anonymous as possible, to reduce the potential impact of a security breach.
 - Be free and open-source
   - Free as in "free speech."
 The server code may be closed source and require a subscription or other payment to keep